How can I SEO my WordPress blog? How can I make it easy to find on-line?

 So articles on WordPress plugins go into the WordPress category and are tagged as plugins, and articles on WordPress themes also go into the WordPress category but they’re tagged as themes.

 If your blog is focused on a particular niche there’s no need to have lots of tags or categories.
-I have 8 categories and 86 tags on this site, and it’s been going for 3 years.
+I have 8 categories and 86 tags on this site, and it’s been going for nearly 13 years.

 I review my tags frequently and, if a tag is in the list without any posts attached to it, I delete it.
 This keeps things focused and organised – which helps both people and the search engines.

-Wherever you can, cross link to relevant posts and pages.
-Good internal linking also helps to tie related articles together, but do make sure you’re inter-linking relevant articles.
+Wherever you can, cross link to relevant posts and pages within your site.
+Good internal linking helps to tie related articles together, but do make sure you’re inter-linking relevant articles.

 Titles and Content.